hannesphillips/Documentation/setenv_getenv.md

       perror("getenv");
     cout << "$HOME = " << ppath << endl;    //prints the environment of $PWD

-Output: of this code would be `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
+Output of this code would be `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
 So `ppath` points to that environment.
 There is also proper error checking to make sure that `$HOME` has a environment and if it does not the `perror` is called.